D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 David V. Auld - D.R.
 Horton, Inc.

-This time of year in the market, I don't know, the – [Technical Difficulty] (37:40).
+This time of year in the market, I don't know, the accelerating part.
 I will say, it's very consistent market.
 It's week-to-week, flag-to-flag, it's just kind of almost boring, it's so consistent.
 It's a great market for people that can operate efficiently and put good value in front of buyers, and we're seeing the benefit of that.

 John Lovallo II - Bank of America Merrill Lynch